Frank Busch: College swimming

-Busch swam and played Water Polo for Loyola University in Chicago from 1969-1973.
+Busch swam and played Water Polo for Loyola University in Chicago from 1969 to 1973.
 He played on the first Loyola Water Polo Team that made the (NCAA) Championship and became a 2020 inductee to the Loyola Athletics Hall of Fame.
-His 1972 team lost to San Jose State 21-6 and the University of New Mexico (17-12) in the finals.
+His 1972 team lost to San Jose State 21-6 and the University of New Mexico (17–12) in the finals.

 Early coaching

 Busch began his coaching career at age 16 in Edgewood, Kentucky.
-After three years in summer league coaching at Brookwood Swim Club while he attended college from 1969-1974, and four years of AAU coaching for the Northern Kentucky Piranhas from 1974-1978, he joined the staff of the Cincinnati Marlins for the 1979–80 season as the associate head coach.
+After three years in summer league coaching at Brookwood Swim Club while he attended college from 1969 to 1974, and four years of AAU coaching for the Northern Kentucky Piranhas from 1974 to 1978, he joined the staff of the Cincinnati Marlins for the 1979–80 season as the associate head coach.
 The Marlins won the National Team Championship that season and placed six swimmers on the 1980 United States Olympic Team.

 College coaching

 From 1980 to 1989, Busch coached at the University of Cincinnati.
 From 1989 to 2011, he served as the swimming head coach for the Arizona Wildcats at the University of Arizona.
 His swimmers won 49 NCAA individual titles, 31 NCAA relay titles, and 2 NCAA team championships.
 While at Arizona, he also led Tucson Ford Aquatics (previously Hillenbrand Aquatics) to several national team championships.

 He served as an assistant coach for the U.S. Olympic team at the 2004 and 2008 Olympics.
 In addition to coaching 12 American Olympians during his tenure at the University of Arizona, Busch coached 22 international Olympians, representing 14 countries.

 In May 2011, Busch began serving as USA Swimming's National Team Director, providing the overall vision and leadership for the sport's top coaches and athletes.
 Under his tenure, USA Swimming won 31 medals at the London Games (2012) and 33 medals at the Rio Games (2016).
 In both of these Summer Games, USA Swimming's successful campaigns represented 30% of Team USA's total medal count.
 In September 2017, Busch announced his retirement from the Director position.